rashm1n/MQTT_test1/README.md

 In this application eclipse's [Paho MQTT API](https://www.eclipse.org/paho/clients/python/docs/) is used create the MQTT client in Android Studio.
 It is a pretty straightforward process and a callback function is used to execute everytime the data is added to the MQTT broker.

-## Graphing

-For the graphing of data [MPAndroidChart Library](https://github.com/PhilJay/MPAndroidChart) is used cause it combines Android's Graph View with some excellent methods.

 ## MQTT Broker
 As the MQTT broker , I used [CloudMQTT](https://www.cloudmqtt.com/) cause it provides a free easy to use service with a simple interface.
 You can easily find how to implement [Paho MQTT](https://www.eclipse.org/paho/clients/python/docs/) with CloudMQTT.